 Another helpful tool to understand and determine size standards, and see how you fit into the small business landscape is the SBA’s Size Standards Tool.
 For example, let’s say you own an IT company whose product offering falls under NAICS code 334111, Electronic Computer Manufacturing.
 In the drop-down box, select that NAICS and enter the number of employees.
 The tool will then show the result, confirming that you are or aren't considered a small business eligible for government set-aside contracts

-The SBA makes it simple for business owners to understand their size standards, so take advantage of the reources available, and don’t leave potential set-aside dollars on the table.
-Reach out to us now for help and analysis determining your NAICS codes by emailing our Director of Sales, Marcy Dausch at email@example.com.
+The SBA makes it simple for business owners to understand their size standards, so take advantage of the resources available, and don’t leave potential set-aside dollars on the table.
+Reach out to us for GSA Schedule assistance and for help determining your opportunities with your NAICS codes.

 About John Abel

-John Abel is a consultant at The Winvale Group focusing on government contracting and federal acquisition opportunities for businesses.
+John Abel is a Lead Consultant at The Winvale Group focusing on government contracting and federal acquisition opportunities for businesses.
 He is a native of Stafford, Virginia and graduated from James Madison University with his Bachelor's of Arts in History.